blob1807/cc_date/README.md

 * String   - !1234 ABC 123
 * Digits   - (1234, 0, 1, 2, 123)
 * Decimal  - 21688812123

+## Format
+Cosmic Critters (CC) format is: `!YYYY MMM DDD`, `!0-inf A-Z*3 0-999`
+*It's unknown what CC Dates represent.
+Year, Month & Day are placeholders*
+* String is in CC format
+* Digits is the letters converted their numbers in base26
+* Decimal is the date converted down to Days

 <!-- CLI Usage -->
 ## CLI Usage